Warehouse Problem with Bounds, Fixed Costs and Complementarity Constraints: Extreme Points of

-\textit{Case 2:} Suppose there is a stock-extreme interval $I = (a,b]$ of $p$ containing two sub-extreme time periods $t_1$ and $t_2$ with $t_1\leq t_2$.
-Also assume that $x_{t_1}$ and $x_{t_2}$ are at mid-capacity.
+\textit{Case 2:} Suppose there is a stock-extreme interval $I = (a,b]$ of $p$ containing two sub-extreme periods $t_1^{k_1}$ and $t_2^{k_2}$ with $t_1\leq t_2$.
+Also assume that $k_1 = \textit{buy} = k_2$.
 The other three sub-cases are handled similarly.
-Recall that $I$ does not contain any stock-extreme times other than time period $b$.
-This means that for any time period $t$ in the interval $(t_1,t_2]$, $L^s_t<\s_{t}<\Ust$. {But then, using a small enough $\epsilon$ we can construct two feasible points by simultaneously increasing $x_{t_1}$ and decreasing $x_{t_2}$, or, vice versa.
-This gives a contradiction. } \end{proof}
+Recall that $I$ does not contain any stock-extreme periods other than time $b$.
+This means that for any period $t^k$ in the interval $[t_1^{k_1},t_2^{k_2})$, we must have $0<\s_{t^{k}}<\Ust$. {But then, using a small enough $\epsilon$ we can construct two feasible points by simultaneously increasing $x_{t_1}$ and decreasing $x_{t_2}$, or, vice versa.
+This gives a contradiction.} \end{proof}